 Troy Jewell will coach the wrestling team.
-A USA wrestling-certified college coach, he led the Texas National Junior Dual and Individual teams in 2017, and the Texas National Cadet Dual and Individual teams during 2015-16.
-For the past several years he coached the New Braunfels Elite, one of the most successful youth programs in Texas.
+A USA wrestling Silver college certified coach, he led the Texas National Junior Dual and Individual teams in 2017, and the Texas National Cadet Dual and Individual teams during 2015-16.
+For the past several years he coached the NB Elite one of the most successful youth/HS programs in TX.

-He has coached more than 30 National All-Americans, 45 Youth All-Americans, 27 state champions, and had numerous athletes place in the top five at the state, regional and national levels.
+In recent years has coached, he has coached more than 30 National All-Americans, 49 Youth All-Americans, 30 state champions, and had numerous athletes place in the top five at the state, regional and national levels.

 Jewell was an outstanding high school wrestler in California, arguably one of the most-competitive regions in the country.
-He qualified for nationals every year as a cadet and junior wrestler, including his freshmen year in college.
+He qualified for nationals every year as a qualifier for cadet/junior nationals.

 He is a farrier in Boerne, fulfilling his passion to work with and help horses.
 He has two sons who love rodeo as much or more than they love wrestling.